hrefjeff/sfv_old/index.md

 2 biggest lessons from last night:

 - Frame data isn't everything.
 But it sure does help.
-- Probably the biggest lesson over all though is from a story I remembered in the second round of the game where the score was 4-4, and looking at the opponents 100% health bar versus my 25%:
+- Probably the biggest lesson over all though is from the moment I remembered a story in the second round of the game where the score was 4-4, where I'm looking at the opponents 100% health bar versus my 25%:

 #### The Boiling Frog